-For GP members—or “Greens” as they are nicknamed—like Lane and Mattera, getting the party some influence within the city’s halls of government has been no easy task.
+For GP members—or “Greens” as they are nicknamed—getting the party some influence within the city’s halls of government has been no easy task.
 In upstate New York GP representatives have held positions on town councils, school boards, and have even been mayors.
 However, that has not been the case in the confines of the five boroughs, and Long Island.
 Despite the city’s plethora of ecological concerns.

 The party’s reputation for responding to environmental issues is warranted, considering recent data found on a key issue that affects many Gothamites—air quality.
 The city estimated last year that 2,700 premature deaths may occur from the particulate matter (particles produced from vehicle exhaust, combustion engines, and power plants) in the air we breathe.
 That’s more deaths than there were from murders in 2013.
 These particles could lead to heart disease, lung cancer and asthma.

-While building furnaces also are a major cause of air pollution, the Clean Heat Program created in 2012, forced building owners to convert to cleaner burning fuels.
-“Every public building should be retro-fitted to reduce emissions,” Mattera notes, backing the idea of such a program.
-The result did decrease sulfur levels in the air, and recently dropped the five boroughs to 36th amongst US cities on the American Lung Associations particle pollution annual listing.
+Building furnaces are also a major cause of air pollution.
+The Clean Heat Program created in 2012, forced building owners to convert to cleaner burning fuels.
+“Every public building should be retro-fitted to reduce emissions,” Mattera says.
+The result did decrease sulfur levels in the air, and recently dropped the five boroughs to 36th amongst U.S. cities on the American Lung Associations particle pollution annual listing.

 Air quality is just one of several ecological concerns for the citizens of New York.
-Pollution of the city’s water ways is a serious problem.
-The 315 mile long Hudson River is currently an EPA Superfund Site.
-Meaning this local landmarks extreme pollution problem was ignored long enough that the federal government had to step in to fix the issue.
-Furthermore the city’s sewage systems are in poor condition.
+Pollution of the city’s waterways is a serious problem as well.
+The 315-mile-long Hudson River is currently an EPA Superfund Site.
+This means an extreme pollution problem was ignored long enough that the federal government had to step in to fix the issue.
+Furthermore, the city’s sewage systems are in poor condition.
 During times of flooding, the runoff is pumped into New York harbors.
 Riverkeeper, a non-profit organization, found that many city waterfronts and public beaches are unsafe after flooding, due to the sewage runoff in those waters.

 Lane suggests the city government should try and work more closely with community organizations, like Sunset Park’s Uprose.
-The group dates back to 1966 and has long been an example of citizen lead movements for a more just and sustainable way of life.
+The group dates back to 1966 and has long been an example of citizen-lead movements for sustainability.
 “Work with them [Uprose], and give them a place in city government to actually get the job done,” said Lane.

-With elections coming in November, the GP understands adjustments may be required to voting laws, to remedy their defeats of the past.
+With elections coming in November, the GP understands adjustments to voting laws may be required, to remedy their defeats of the past.
 Both Lane and Mattera have seen the difficulties of the current campaign finance system.
-While there are matching programs in place for the funds raised by a candidate, a third party like the GP does not have the same reach as their Democratic and Republican counterparts.
-So if $500,000 raised by a party candidate is matched by the city, it pales to the millions raised by the established parties.
-And money for campaigns can often be a big determinant in who wins, and who loses.
+While there are matching programs in place for the funds raised by a candidate, a third party like the GP does not have the same reach as its Democratic and Republican counterparts.
+So if $500,000 raised by a party candidate is matched by the city, it pales compared to the millions raised by the established parties.
+Money for campaigns can often be a big determinant in who wins and who loses.

-The GP also does not get the same amount of opportunities to spread their message on public radio.
+The GP also does not get the same number of opportunities to spread its message on public radio.
 “With no access to free public airways, a Green Party candidate can only touch a limited number of potential voters,” says Mattera.
 As for television reach, Lane noted that to appear on a televised debate, he would need to raise $100,000.

-So what does a third party, in a two party dominated city, do to get a message across?
-They go old-school and take it to the streets.
-“We’re doing this like we used to do 30 or 40 years ago.
-Actually getting people on street corners, and at transportation hubs, churches, schools, and letting them know, because they need to be educated,” says Lane.
+So what does a third party, in a two-party dominated city, do to get a message across?
+Its members go old-school and take it to the streets.
+“We’re doing this like we used to do 30 or 40 years ago, actually getting people on street corners and at transportation hubs, churches, schools, and letting them know, because they need to be educated,” says Lane.

-Not only will they educate them on the party platform, they will hope to get voter support for the voting law changes they are pushing for.
-One would be switching to a single transferable voting system.
-Under this system registered voters would be allowed to make multiple picks based on preference.
+The GP hopes to get voter support for the voting law changes it is advocating.
+One change would be to switch to a single transferable voting system.
+Under this system, registered voters would be allowed to make multiple picks based on preference.
 So if they vote for a Green Party member and they are not likely to win, their vote would then go to their next chosen candidate with a valid chance to win.
-By doing this, the fear of voting for someone who may not be a strong favorite in a an election is nullified.
+By doing this, the fear of voting for someone who may not be a strong favorite in an election is nullified.